Tierneyb3/Chess/README.md

 This project was built incrementally with a focus on correctness, maintainability, and real-world chess behavior.

-📷 Screenshots / Demo

-(Optional: add screenshots or a GIF here for GitHub presentation)

 📄 License

 This project is for educational and personal use.